Kattemad agitation

 On 27 December 2024, Kodava devotees belonging to Kattemad village in Madikeri taluk in Kodagu district, Karnataka were stopped from going to the Sree Maha Mrithyunjaya Temple in their village and refused entry to the annual temple festival for wearing their traditional attire - sari for women and kupya chele (kuppiya chele) for men -by temple management as fer baylaw.
 There has been extensive news coverage about the incident and its aftermath ever since.

 Background

 The Kattemad Mruthunjaya temple is a renovated one; it was built around a keri Mahadeva linga in the wilderness using funds collected from Kodavas across Kodagu.
 The first annual temple festival was observed in December 2024.
 The village Kattemad is called Kattemadu in Kannada.
 The Nandetira Kodava clan were the hereditary village and temple chieftains.
-A discriminatory bylaw had been made to bar those wearing the Kodava dress without regard to ancestral practise, by an Arebhashe committee that occupied the temple in the recent past.
+A discriminatory bylaw had been made to bar those wearing the Kodava dress without regard to ancestral practice, by an Arebhashe committee that occupied the temple in the recent past.
 Members of the Arebhashe community, claiming to be the temple committee, had enforced a dhoti-only dress code, leading to tension between both communities.